-By Sarah Fader
+By: Sarah Fader

-Reviewer Lauren Guilbeault
+Medically Reviewed By: Lauren Guilbeault

 Murray Bowen And His Family Systems Theory

-There are eight interlocking concepts within family systems theory.
-There's an assumption that there's an emotional system that's evolved over billions of years, and the nervous system affects people and how they interact with each other.
+within family systems theory.
+There's a family systems theory that there's an emotional system that's evolved over billions of years, and the nervous system affects people and how they interact with each other.